JamesLogan-III/Parking-Lot-Map/README.md

 * Download or fork the code from [GitHub](https://github.com/JamesLogan-III/FED-P-5)
 * Open the index.html file to start the application
 * Use the filter box on the right side to list and search for individual lot information
-* Select a map marker or list item name to display the lot information
+* Select a map marker or list item name to display the lot information, additional traffic cameras stills are shown at the bottom of the page if they are within 500 meters of the Garage's map point.

 ## Sites/Tools Used